I have been invited to exhibit at Heart Gallery’s new exhibition, Botanical Bliss. Opening on Sunday the 10th May.

 If you love independent shops and small businesses, it’s time to invest in the human connection.

 I am passionate about communities.
 I believe we are stronger together, and I see the value in helping each other.
+Working as an independent maker in the creative sector can be quite lonely.
+But it doesn’t have to be.

 I’m quite fortunate to have acquired naturally a small group of local creative friends.